Day 5: Puente la Reina to Estella

 We continue to hunt for the hotel and finally find it in the next plaza over.
 Thank the Lord!
-After we checked in, I take off my sandals – of the sweetest part of the day – and continue along with my daily routine of showering and cleaning clothes.
+After we checked in, I take off my sandals – the sweetest part of the day – and continue along with my daily routine of showering and cleaning clothes.

 Since we are in a hotel (by the way it’s very basic and nothing fancy), I began a search for a hairdryer.
 I am determined to FINALLY blow dry my hair for the first time in days.
 After locating the host’s private door, I quietly knock and ask for the luxury appliance.
-She does not speak English, and I have no idea how to translate “hairdryer” in Spanish.
-I have gotten pretty good at charades, so while standing in her hallway, I use all my drama skills by acting out drying my hair.
-Her eyes open wide, she smiles.
+She does not speak English, and I have no idea how to translate “hairdryer” into Spanish.
+I have gotten pretty good at charades, so while standing in her hallway, I use all my drama skills by acting out and drying my hair.
+Her eyes open wide, and she smiles.
 YES, she gets it!
 She finally understands, disappears into the depths of her apartment, and brings back the most ancient hairdryer I have ever seen in my life.
 I don’t care; I’m thrilled to have a hairdryer in my hands and the opportunity to feel like a girl again!

-Clean, rested and hair styled with an amazing blow-out, Marilee and I head back to the main plaza to purchase food and water for tomorrow’s journey.
-We then hope to meet our Camino sisters (Anne from Ireland, Ki from Sweden, and Angela from UK) and celebrate Ann’s birthday.
+Clean, rested, and hair styled with an amazing blow-out, Marilee and I head back to the main plaza to purchase food and water for tomorrow’s journey.
+We then hope to meet our Camino sisters (Anne from Ireland, Ki from Sweden, and Angela from the UK) and celebrate Ann’s birthday.
 We wait and wait in the main plaza, but the girls are not here.
 I began to feel panic… Did we get the wrong time?
 Are we in the wrong plaza?
 After waiting a bit longer, we spot the ladies and jump in excitement.
 We eventually find a restaurant and enjoy a wonderful evening of Cava, wine, and a divine Spanish meal.

 Tummies full and feeling slightly buzzed from the spirits, we say our goodbyes.
 Unfortunately, the ladies are staying in Estella for a few days of rest.
 We make sure to exchange contact details and hope to meet again on the Way.